Should UK Students Take a Gap Year Before Medicine?

 Low grades?
 No problem!

-If you’re fretting over bombing the UCAT, or your grades not being particularly stellar, don’t worry.
+If you’re fretting over bombing the UCAT, or your grades are not particularly stellar, don’t worry.
 There’s a way to still get into a prestigious medical university without a gap year.
 European medical universities have completely different entry requirements from med schools in the UK or US, and many of them don’t even look at school grades at all.

 In addition, high school grades vary from country to country.
 For example, some countries don’t really have A-levels the way the UK does; their education system is simply structured very differently.
-And, as direct 1:1 conversion may not be practical (or even possible), they rely on tests and/or interviews to vet candidates.
+As direct 1:1 conversion may not be practical (or even possible), they rely on tests and/or interviews to vet candidates.

 Tuition fees aren’t always high